rclone/rclone/MANUAL.md

 depending on your hardware, how big the files are, how much you want to load your computer, etc.  The default of `--transfers 4` is definitely too low for Backblaze B2 though.

+Note that uploading big files (bigger than 200 MB by default) will use a 96 MB RAM buffer by default.
+There can be at most `--transfers` of these in use at any moment, so this sets the upper limit on the memory used.

 ### Versions ###